filodb/FiloDB/README.md

     $ git clone https://github.com/tuplejump/FiloDB.git
     $ cd FiloDB
     ```

+    - It is recommended you use the last stable released version.
+    - To build, run `filo-cli` (see below) and also `sbt spark/assembly`.

 2. Choose either the Cassandra column store (default) or the in-memory column store.
     - Start a Cassandra Cluster.